BELIEVE IPE: Investing in and innovating learning

-Research shows that training interdisciplinary healthcare providers together can enhance care for new mothers.
-According to a study published in the Journal of Interprofessional Care (Smith et al., 2019), interdisciplinary collaboration in maternal health care leads to improved outcomes for both mothers and infants, including reduced rates of postpartum complications and increased rates of breastfeeding initiation and continuation.
+Training interdisciplinary healthcare providers together can enhance care for new mothers and their baby.
+Interdisciplinary collaboration in maternal health care leads to improved outcomes for both mothers and infants, including reduced rates of postpartum complications and increased rates of breastfeeding initiation and continuation (Journal of Interprofessional Care).

 Our team is proud to seek out people who are passionate about this work and bring them into our conversations, work, and network.
-A few ways we’re investing in students and trainees are below.
+Read a few ways we’re changing the way we educate and train, and are investing in new learners.

 Community-Led Engagement